PasanBhanu/PasanBhanu/README.md

 <img align="right" alt="GIF" src="./me.gif" width="250" height="250"/>

 An engineer focused on building systems in a fast-paced, ever-evolving technology landscape, passionate about AI, Web Applications, Kubernetes, and Machine Learning.
-Working as a Software Engineer in Fintech industry, leading a team of developers while building scalable, customer focused systems.
+Working as a Tech Lead in Fintech industry, leading a team of developers while building scalable, customer focused systems.
 Constantly exploring new technologies to push the boundaries of what's possible in modern software development.

 **🎓 Education:** <br>
 BSc in Electrical Engineering, University of Moratuwa<br>